scoskey/m314/index.md

 ### Take-home exams 20% x2

 Take-home exams will be given during the 8th week and the finals week of the class.

-## Disclaimer

-This syllabus is subject to change.
-While I don't expect any substantial changes, please allow for some flexibility.
-I will give notice before making any changes to the syllabus.